georgiyponomarev/my_quantori_project/README.md

 **Brief description of the project**

-A set of tools for processing and analysis of the genomic data.
+The app which provides a set of tools for processing and analysis of the genomic data.
 Namely, the tools for:

 * DNA to RNA trancription,